Where do I find the Rules and Regulations regarding MCLE?

 What is the deadline to submit my Annual Report of Compliance?

-Your report must be submitted no later than July 31.
-If you do not submit a report reflecting compliance with Rule 15 by August 31, a late fee of $200 will be imposed.
-The late fee will increase by $50 for each month your report is filed late.
+Pursuant to The Supreme Court of Missouri's March 23, 2020 Order addressing the COVID-19 pandemic, annual compliance reports for the 2019-2020 reporting year must be filed no later than October 31, 2020.
+If you do not submit a report reflecting compliance with Rule 15 by December 31, 2020, a late fee of $200 will be imposed.
+The late fee will increase by $50 for each successive month in which the annual report of compliance is not submitted.

 How do I report?